 In addition, there might be limiting parts of your Leader-Self that should be controlled or eliminated.

-For example, you might be highly results focused and consistently achieve all your objectives, but you accomplish this at the expense and alienation of others.
+For example, you might be highly results focused and consistently achieve all your objectives, but you accomplish them at the expense and alienation of others.

 This illustrates that your Leader-Self parts might be in competition or conflict amongst themselves.
 They might not have learned to share the stage and find balance.

 Clearly, these limiting parts of the Leader-Self do not go away by wishful thinking.